Suraj0307/DSA-Challenge1/README.md

 I have first generated 5 strings and they are totally random.
 I will be using strings ascii values to do xor operation on the file.
 After that i did xor operation on the file bytes with each 5 strings ascii values.
-For encryption/decryption most used operator is xor(^) thats why i used this and it was very easy to understand.
+For encryption/decryption most used operator is xor(^) thats why i used this and it is very easy to understand.

 # Encryption/Decryption:
 The process of converting plaintext to ciphertext is called enciphering or encryption; restoring plaintext from ciphertext is deciphering or decryption.
 Both the encryption and decryption algorithms take a key (K) and plaintext/ciphertext as input.
 In the case of images, plaintext is a set of pixel values arranged in an orderly manner.
 Encrypting images/videos constitutes reordering these pixel values so that they convey no visual information about the original image.
 An image/video can also be encrypted in the compressed domain.
 In this case, the DCT coefficients are encrypted in such a way that the content is made illegible for the unauthorized.
 Only an authorized user can get back the original content using the decryption algorithm